Palli-Moon/orbital-dog-fight/README.md

 but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

+Please submit issues through the issue tracker on Github.

 ## Download Instructions

 The `bin` directory of this repository contains OSX, Linux and Windows binaries precompiled.
 These should run like any other application
 -  OSX: it may be necessary to bypass Gatekeeper (by secondary clicking the icon and clicking open whilst holding the option key) in order to run the application.
 - Linux: make the binary file executable by using `chmod +x <filename>`

 ## Build Instructions